ljoeckel/nim-yottadb/README.md

 This project was started to learn NIM (https://nim-lang.org) I'm truly impressed by the simplicity, power, and flexibility of Nim.
 The possibilities offered by macros and templates, in particular, make Nim a powerful tool.
 Developing software is finally fun again.

+### Feedback
+nim-yottadb is a work in progress and any feedback or suggestions are welcome.
+It is hosted on GitHub with an MIT license so issues, forks and PRs are most appreciated.

 If you want to contact me please email to **lothar.joeckel@gmail.com**